-When most people think of Square-Enix, they generally think of either Dragon Quest or Final Fantasy.
-As much as they enjoy milking those series, they do in fact, own other IPs that they will once in a while bother to resuscitate in order to make a quick buck.
-One of these often forgotten series is Star Ocean, though many fans do possess a bit of nostalgia for the second game (which was released during the heyday of PS1 JRPGs).
+When most people think of Square-Enix, Dragon Quest or Final Fantasy typically come to mind.
+As much as Square enjoys milking those series, they do in fact, own other IPs that they will once in a while bother to resuscitate in order to make a quick buck.
+One of these often forgotten series is Star Ocean, though many fans still possess a bit of nostalgia for the second game (which was released during the heyday of PS1 JRPGs).
 It has been about seven years since the previous installment (Star Ocean: The Last Hope), and we're in a bit of a JRPG lull between Bravely Second and Final Fantasy XV.
 This means that the time was ripe for Square-Enix to dust off the IP and have another go at it.

 At first glance, Star Ocean: Integrity and Faithlessness appears to be an impressive game on the PS4.
 The graphics are, as to be expected, a step up from the previous game and spank the pants out of Tales of Zestiria in terms of visual impressiveness.
 Combat takes place directly on the maps, which are very pretty.
 The character models are also fairly decent, though there is a bit of uncanny valley when closeups of their faces,despite the anime-styled characters.
 All seven party members participate in combat at once, leading to a lot of very stunning, flashy visual effects.
 It also features an excellent soundtrack by Motoi Sakuraba (probably best known for his work on the Tales series).
 On the surface, it seems as if SO5 has the makings of an excellent update to the JRPG genre.

 Unfortunately, the game falls incredibly short of its potential, and the cracks begin to show almost at the beginning.
 The game's characters are basically a collection of JRPG stereotypes, and mostly don't grow beyond the tropes they are based upon.